ndnamphuong2210/fisheye_calibration/README.md

 - Optimize all the parameters

 Usage:
-- Circle detection and ordering (similar to run_detection_colab.ipynb)
+- Circle detection and ordering (similar to run_detection_colab.ipynb, which results in the alldataa.npz including circle centers and grid position)
 - Run the calibration (run_calibration.py in p23calibration)

 References: